sgmanohar/oxford-oath/oxford-oath.md

 I will uphold the integrity of this oath, and when faced with a conflict between these commitments and the demands of my profession, I will give voice to my conscience and act as I am able.

-(OPTIONAL: May God who has given me the will to profess these commitments grant me also the grace to perform them.)